MicrosoftDocs/windows-powershell-docs/docset/windows/fileserverresourcemanager/new-fsrmquota.md

 ## DESCRIPTION
 The **New-FsrmQuota** cmdlet creates a File Server Resource Manager (FSRM) quota on the server.
 The quota applies to the directory and all its subdirectories (recursively).
-Quotas that you specify on folders higher in the heirarchy further restrict the quota specified on a folder.
+Quotas that you specify on folders higher in the hierarchy further restrict the quota specified on a folder.

 ## EXAMPLES